Contributed By Hunton Andrews Kurth LLP

 The Interagency Guidance provides a multidisciplinary framework and objectives for each stage of the third-party risk management life cycle, namely:

 Importantly, the Interagency Guidance constitutes “interpretive guidance” only, and does not carry the force or effect of law.
 However, a banking organisation that chooses not to implement the risk management principles included in the Interagency Guidance may be found in violation of its broader obligation to operate in a safe and sound manner.
-Through powers granted by Congress, prudential regulators posses supervisory and oversight authority to examine banking organisations and determine, in their sole discretion, whether such banking organisations are engaging in unsafe and unsound business practices.
+Through powers granted by Congress, prudential regulators possess supervisory and oversight authority to examine banking organisations and determine, in their sole discretion, whether such banking organisations are engaging in unsafe and unsound business practices.
 Indeed, when circumstances warrant, such regulators may use their authority to “pursue corrective measures, including enforcement actions” against banking organisations that fail to properly manage risks in connection with their third-party relationships.
 Thus, while the Interagency Guidance is not legally binding on banking organisations, banking organisations will nevertheless be examined according to risk management principles embodied therein.

 Healthcare